BackstagecrewIS/milkman/README.md

 #### Testing the user and admin options.

-All of the nav links were tested from each page for functionality both while logged out and logged in to confirm that they funtion correctly.
+All of the nav links were tested from each page for functionality both while logged out and logged in to confirm that they funtion correctly and showed the correct options.

 #### Layout tests

 The Website was tested on Google Chrome on both a laptop, tablet and mobile phone for functionality and responsiveness

-The responsivity of the website was checked on a variety of devices using [Responsive Design Checkers](https://responsivedesignchecker.com/checker.php?url=https%3A%2F%2F8000-backstagecrewis-milkman-gv8e3vmyqxk.ws-eu105.gitpod.io%2F&width=1500&height=1200) and [AmIResponsive](https://ui.dev/amiresponsive?url=https://8000-backstagecrewis-milkman-gv8e3vmyqxk.ws-eu105.gitpod.io/)
+The responsivity of the website was checked on a variety of devices using [Responsive Design Checkers](https://responsivedesignchecker.com/checker.php) and [AmIResponsive](https://ui.dev/amiresponsive)

-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends and family members were asked to review the site and documentation to point out any spelling errors, bugs and/or user experience issues.

 ### Solved Bugs